 To read more of what God taught Mr Davis (and could teach you as well), please click onto the Crosswalk.com link:

 “God just may introduce obstacles or obstructions in the path you choose.
 He may look to hinder a relationship, to prevent or stymie the relationship, and He does all this in love.

 “Ask the divorced, the abandoned, the discontent, or the hopelessly married, and they will tell you that there were signs, obstacles and hindrances they ignored.
 Though loneliness is not inviting, there is worse.
 If He hinders you, be hindered.
 If he places obstacles in the path of this or that relationship, HEED them.”

 That’s part of the advice Hudson Russell Davis gives in the next article he wrote on this subject.
-To learn more, please click onto the Crosswalk.com web site link to read:
+To learn more, please read this Crosswalk.com article:

 In Part 3, Mr Davis writes about the “what if’s and the way they can haunt us to the point that we start to wonder if the hinderances we’re encountering should be heeded:

 “What if this IS the person for me, and I am just too wounded to let myself be loved?”